 Is Bipolar Disorder a Genetic Disorder?

-A review of fraternal and identical twin studies published in 2013 suggests that the disorder can run in families, and the heritability of an increased risk of bipolar disorder is estimated at over 80%.
+Scientists published a review of fraternal and identical twin studies published in 2013 which suggests that the disorder can run in families, and estimates the heritability of an increased risk of bipolar disorder at over 80%.
 The risk of developing bipolar disorder is nearly ten-fold higher when a first-degree family member has the condition than in the general population.
 This evidence suggests that the answer to the question “is bipolar hereditary?” is positive.

-A 2015 review suggested that, to date, a large number of genetic alterations had been identified in relation to the disorder.
+A 2015 review suggested that, to date, scientists have identified a large number of genetic alterations in relation to the disorder.
 However, each genetic component only contributes very slightly to an increased risk factor.
 This means that many small genetic variants taken together likely influence a greater predisposition to the disease, but no single gene can be identified as a cause.

 Genome-wide associations studies conducted in 2013 and 2014 showed several common single-nucleotide polymorphisms (SNPs) are associated with the disease, including variants within the genes CACNA1C, ODZ4, and NCAN.
 None of these associations could confirm a sizeable causal effect, helping to establish the belief that a person’s risk of disease results from a combination of genetic and environmental factors.

 Out of these genes, CACNA1C is the most widely studied variant in relation to the disorder.
 It codes for the subunit of a voltage-dependent calcium channel that mediates the influx of calcium ions upon membrane polarization.
-Mutations in the gene have been associated with a disruption in brain connectivity in bipolar disorder patients and have also been linked to schizophrenia.
+Researchers have associated mutations in the gene with a disruption in brain connectivity in bipolar disorder patients and have also linked them to schizophrenia.

-More recently, in 2016, two additional polymorphisms in TPH2 were also associated with the condition.
+More recently, in 2016, experts associated two additional polymorphisms in TPH2 with the condition.

-Additional genome-wide association studies are being conducted to search for more links between specific genes and bipolar disorder.
+Scientists are conducting additional genome-wide association studies to search for more links between specific genes and bipolar disorder.

 Current Research on Genetic Bipolar Disorder

-There is enough peer reviewed studies to support a positive answer to the question, “Is bipolar disorder hereditary?”
-Many studies are taking place at the moment to find favorable treatment options.
+There are enough peer reviewed studies to support a positive answer to the question, “Is bipolar disorder hereditary?”
+Scientists are conducting many studies in an effort to find favorable treatment options.
 These studies are open for the public to participate.
 This list from ClinicalTrials.org is a good start.